Whirlpool – 5.1 Cu. Ft. Freestanding Gas Range – Stainless steel

 5 (five) is a number, numeral and digit.
 It is the natural number, and cardinal number, following 4 and preceding 6, and is a prime number.

 Gas is one of the four fundamental states of matter.
 The others are solid, liquid, and plasma.
-A pure gas may be made up of individual atoms (e.g. a noble gas like neon), elemental molecules made from one type of atom (e.g. oxygen), or compound molecules made from a variety of atoms (e.g. carbon dioxide).
+A pure gas is made up of individual atoms (e.g. a noble gas like neon) or molecules of either a single type of atom (elements such as oxygen) or from different atoms (compounds such as carbon dioxide).
 A gas mixture, such as air, contains a variety of pure gases.
 What distinguishes gases from liquids and solids is the vast separation of the individual gas particles.
 This separation usually makes a colorless gas invisible to the human observer.

 The gaseous state of matter occurs between the liquid and plasma states, the latter of which provides the upper-temperature boundary for gases.
 Bounding the lower end of the temperature scale lie degenerative quantum gases which are gaining increasing attention.
 High-density atomic gases super-cooled to very low temperatures are classified by their statistical behavior as either Bose gases or Fermi gases.
 For a comprehensive listing of these exotic states of matter, see list of states of matter.